Asrat Atsedeweyn: Awards and honors

 Atsedeweyn was elected an Executive Committee member of the Global One Health Initiative, Cash Ambassador, University of Gondar Comprehensive Specialized Hospital, lifetime member of Family Guidance Association of Ethiopia, lifetime member of the Indian Journal of Probability and Statistics, member of the American Statistics Association, member of the Ethiopian Statistical Association, member Ethiopian Economic Association and board member of the Gondar College of Teachers Education.

 University leadership

 In his time as president of the University of Gondar Asrat Atsedeweyn has been able to work on a number of societal problem solving initiatives.
 In his short time as president he has been able to focus on inclusive issues when it comes to people with disabilities and also been able to further the aims of the university by helping those who are most vulnerable.

-Asrat has also been a crucial representative and brand ambassador in his various University leadership roles in bringing much needed partnerships and collaborations not only for the university, but the country as a whole.
+Asrat has also been a representative and brand ambassador in various university leadership roles by bringing much partnerships and collaborations not only for the university and the country as a whole.